 (e) When neither party returns the payment affidavits, CSS staff does not calculate or add arrears to the case and enforces current support only from the date the obligation is built.
 CSS staff requests arrears be reserved for further court determination.

 3. (a) When requesting a monthly payment schedule on past support, CSS staff reviews available information that may include the following sources to determine the NCP's ability to pay:

 (1) OSIS screens, such as FCRL and OWL;

 (2) Oklahoma Wage Report, available from the Oklahoma Employment Security Commission website at https://www.ok.gov/oesc_web/index.html; and

 (3) other sources as appropriate.

-(b) When the payment schedule exceeds three years, CSS documents in the court order that a three-year payment schedule is unreasonable or not in the best interests of the child(ren).
+(b) When the payment schedule exceeds three years, CSS documents in the court order that a three-year payment schedule is unreasonable or not in the child(ren)'s best interests.

-4. (a) CSS staff follows the Guide to the Servicemembers Civil Relief Act (SCRA), available from the CSS InfoNet, for procedures regarding:
+4. (a) CSS staff follows the Servicemembers Civil Relief Act (SCRA) Guide, on Quest, for procedures regarding: